-The same applies to chores and tasks that are irrelevant to your revision, ie: your grocery list.
-A distraction sheet, then, will keep you from chasing random thoughts and help you stay focused on your work.
+The same applies to chores and tasks that are irrelevant to your revision — your grocery list, for example.
+A distraction sheet will keep you from chasing random thoughts and help you stay focused on your work.

 9. Go on a social media hiatus